TACACS+ vs. Radius: What’s the Difference?

 2. The NAS asks for credentials like the username and password in case of a Password Authentication Protocol (PAP) or challenge in case of a Challenge Handshake Authentication Protocol (CHAP).

-3. The user supplies the credentials that are asked for.
+3. The user supplies the requested credentials.

 4. The RADIUS client sends the encrypted credentials to the RADIUS server.